Parallel Minimum Spanning Forest Computation using Sparse Matrix Kernels: Related Work

-For routines like the tensor-times-tensor-product (TTTP) that arise in tensor completion, Singh et al. \cite{tttp} propose a multi-tensor all-at-once contraction that replaces the standard approach of pairwise contraction of tensors.
-The multilinear kernel used in our MST formulation follows a similar approach.
+For routines like the tensor-times-tensor-product (TTTP) that arise in tensor completion, Singh et al. \cite{tttp} propose a multi-tensor all-at-once contraction that replaces the standard approach of pairwise contraction.
+We follow a similar approach in the development of our multilinear kernel.
+In a very recent work~\cite{fusedmm}, Rahman et al. introduce a kernel called FusedMM that generalizes sampled dense-dense matrix multiplication and sparse-dense matrix multiplication.
+Our multilinear kernel can be viewed as an instance of FusedMM, where the message generated on each edge is the weight of the edge.
+While our multilinear kernel is motivated by MSF, FusedMM is motivated by graph embeddings and graph neural networks.